enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 ### Centralized Logbook for Entities

-A crucial aspect of data management is the **Logbook**, which records significant events for **every entity** in the system.
-While the example above focuses on `SensorNode` operations, analogous logbook entries are created for other entities like `Project` or `User`.
+A crucial aspect of data management is the **Logbook**, which records significant events for **every entity** (like `Project` or `NodeTemplate`) in the system.
 These log entries share a consistent URI pattern and structure, making them universally accessible across the system.

 Each logbook entry uses specific types, such as `LogEntryType/CREATED` or `LogEntryType/UPDATED`, implemented as `Enum` values and persisted as URIs via the `RDFEnumMixin`.
 This design provides a flexible and extensible mechanism for tracking entity lifecycle events; new log entry types can be easily added as required.
 The shared structure and URI schema for logbook entries across all entities ensure a unified historical record and simplify querying for audit trails.